mnpathak1/ConsumerComplaintAnalysis/README.md

 # Consumer Complaint Analysis Summary
 This work predicts the category of a consumer complaint.
 It is based on US consumer complaints dataset available on data.gov.
 Dataset already has information on classsifying the complaints for different categories (supervised learning).
-Text analysis and prediction model building were done using skikit-learn, plots were done using seaborn.
+Text analysis and prediction model building were done using scikit-learn, plots were done using seaborn.
 Consumer complaint narratives were transformed into vectors of numbers using TF-IDF weighted vector representation for model building.
 Top 2 unigrams and bigrams were identified for each given class.
 Less significant classifications are removed and the classification model is developed based on more significant classes.